pangteckchun/container-dev/containers-notes.md

 1. Container image operations alow users to manage image lifecycle from creation to registry storage, prep for running as container.
 - Docker uses a `Dockerfile` - which contains a set of instructions for dockerd to build an image.
 Use `docker image build` or `docker builder build` to build an image (traditional method uses `docker build`.

-1. NOTE: Pulling an image from say Docker Registry, using e.g. `docker image pull` only downloads the image to the local disk (local repo).
+5. NOTE: Pulling an image from say Docker Registry, using e.g. `docker image pull` only downloads the image to the local disk (local repo).
 It is just a container image; NOT YET a running container.
 See next section on how to create a container from an image downloaded.

 ---

-### Container operations ###
+### Container Operations ###
 1. `docker` - modern docker commands group their tradiional methods based on these 4 context: *container,image, engine, system*.
 E.g. `docker image pull` versus `docker pull`; the old methods will be deprecated gradually.

 1. Use `docker commit` to build an image from a container and its most recent configuration.